isx434324/kerberosproject/presentacio/presentacio.md

 ### Model 2 - Ssh Kerberized

-The use of the service SSH using kerberos credentials instead of a local/unix password fot the user authentication.
+The use of the service SSH using kerberos credentials instead of a local/unix password for user authentication.

 ```bash
 [root@kclient docker]# kinit tania